 Retain the following section for primary-secondary plants with flow meters in all secondary loops (if more than one).
 Delete otherwise.

-Qrequired is calculated based on secondary chilled water return temperature (SCHWRT), active chilled water supply temperature setpoint (CHWSTSP), and measured flow through the secondary circuit flow meter (FLOWS), as shown in the equation below.
+Qrequired is calculated based on secondary chilled water return temperature (SCHWRT), active chilled water supply temperature setpoint (CHWSTSP), and measured flow through the secondary circuit flow meter (FLOWS [UNITS [L/s] [GPM]]), as shown in the equation below.
 Qrequired used in logic shall be a 5-minute rolling average of instantaneous values sampled at a minimum of every 30 seconds.

-Qrequired=FLOWSSCHWRT-CHWSTSP24 [tons]
+[UNITS [Qrequired=FLOWSSCHWRT-CHWSTSP24 [tons]] [Qrequired=4.182*FLOWSSCHWRT-CHWSTSP [kW]]]

 When a stage up or stage down transition is initiated, hold Qrequired fixed at its last value until the longer of the successful completion of the stage change (e.g., lag chiller proven on) and 15 minutes.